nop33/si/src/content/subpage/legal/index.md

       Email communications when you contact us.

-      We use TOOLXYZ to track website traffic and usage anonymously.
+      We use GoatCounter web analytics to track website traffic and usage anonymously.
   - title: How We Use Your Information
     content: |
       We exclusively use your information in ways you consent to, or to comply with legal requirements.
 In particular: